Dylan95/vimsource/README.txt

 These scripts are designed to split up my vim configuration.
-That way I can use parts of it for vim plugins for other programs.
-And I think it's better organized this way.
+I think it's better organized this way.

 In addition, if someone else wants to use just some of my scripts, they can pick and choose which files to source.